tsinis/plan_et_b/README.md

 ## Releases

-You can find binaries for Android and Web in [Releases](https://github.com/tsinis/plan_et_b/releases) section of this GitHub repository.
-I will add other platform binaries gradually, after the audio player fixes.
+You can find binaries for Android, macOS and Web in [Releases](https://github.com/tsinis/plan_et_b/releases) section of this GitHub repository.

 ## Technical Data